jech/galene-stt/README.md

 ./galene-stt https://galene.org:8443/group/public/stt
 ```

-If galene-stt reports dropped samples, then your machine is not fast
+If galene-stt reports dropped audio, then your machine is not fast enough
-enough for the selected model.
+for the selected model.
 Specify a faster model using the `-model`
 command-line option:

 ```